-As most borrowings are based on short-term fixed rates, or floating rates that approximate market rates, with interest rate resetting every 3 to 6 months, the fair value of the borrowings approximates its carrying amount and is not disclosed separately.
+(1) As most borrowings are based on short-term fixed rates, or floating rates that approximate market rates, with interest rate resetting every 3 to 6 months, the fair value of the borrowings approximates its carrying amount and is not disclosed separately.

-Our weighted average interest rates before tax (considering hedge accounting), amounted to 1.9% at December 31, 2014 and to 7.5% at December 31, 2013.
-The decrease in our weighted average interest rates is explained by a lower proportion of unhedged, Argentine pesodenominated debt (which has higher interest rates).
+Our weighted average interest rates before tax (considering hedge accounting), amounted to 1.5% at December 31, 2015 and to 1.9% at December 31, 2014.

 Our financial liabilities (other than trade payables and derivative financial instruments) consist mainly of bank loans.
-As of December 31, 2014 U.S. dollar denominated financial debt plus debt denominated in other currencies swapped to the U.S. dollar represented 92% of total financial debt.
-For further information about our financial debt, please see note 19 "Borrowings" to our audited restated consolidated financial statements included in this annual report.
+As of December 31, 2015 U.S. dollar denominated financial debt plus debt denominated in other currencies swapped to the U.S. dollar represented 82% of total financial debt.
+For further information about our financial debt, please see note 19 "Borrowings" to our audited consolidated financial statements included in this annual report.